IIEWFL/prog6221-part-2-ST10089515/README.md

 Contributions to the Recipe App are welcome!
 If you have any suggestions, bug reports, or feature requests, please open an issue or submit a pull request.

-## License

-The Recipe App is open-source and released under the [MIT License](https://opensource.org/licenses/MIT).

 ---

 Thank you for using the Recipe App!
 We hope it simplifies your recipe management and cooking experience.